Edward Cecil, 1st Viscount Wimbledon: Family

 Cecil married three times.
 He married firstly in 1601 to Theodosia Noel (born 1585), daughter of Sir Andrew Noel of Dalby and Mabel Harington.
 They had five daughters; (1) Dorothy (1603–1652), who died unmarried, (2) Albinia (died 1660), who married Sir Christopher Wray of Ashby, (3) Elizabeth, who married Francis Willoughby, 5th Baron Willoughby of Parham, (4) Frances (died 1684), who married first James Fiennes, 2nd Viscount Saye and Sele and second the Reverend Joshua Sprigge and (5) Utriche, baptised 20 March 1616 in Utrecht, probably named after Utrecht and probably died early.

 Following the death of his first wife, in February 1618 he married Diana Drury (d.
 1631), daughter of Sir William Drury of Hawstead, Suffolk, and Elizabeth Stafford.
 Their only child, Anne, died in infancy.
 Cecil married thirdly, in 1635, Sophia Zouche (c.
-1618–1691), daughter of Sir Edward Zouch of Woking and Dorothea Silking, by whom he had a son, Algernon, but this child also died aged less than a year old.
+1618–1691), daughter of Sir Edward Zouch of Woking and Dorothy Silking, by whom he had a son, Algernon, but this child also died aged less than a year old.

+Death

 Wimbledon died in 1638 and is buried in the Cecil Chapel at St Mary's Church, Wimbledon.
 Both his titles became extinct on his death.
 Sophia remarried the Irish statesman Sir Robert King, with whom she had a daughter.